ietf-wg-asdf/SDF/sdf.md

 referenced by a Same-Document Reference as per section 4.4 of
 {{-uri}}.
-As there is little point in referencing the entire SDF definition file, this will be a "#" followed by a JSON pointer.
+As there is little point in referencing the entire SDF definition file, this will be a `#` followed by a JSON pointer.
-This is the only kind of name reference that is possible in an SDF definition file that does not set a default namespace.
+This is the only kind of name reference to itself that is possible in an SDF definition file that does not set a default namespace.

 Name references that point outside the current SDF definition file